Dwarf1er/environment-variable-explorer/README.md

 5. **Edit inline** by clicking any value cell
 6. **Delete** by selecting a row and clicking the delete button

+> [!NOTE]
-> **💡 Tip:** On non-Windows platforms, only Process-level variables can be modified
+> On non-Windows platforms, only Process-level variables can be modified.
+As of now, there are no persistent storage mechanisms

+## Work in Progress / Roadmap 🚧

+Here are some features and improvements we're actively working on:

+- **🔄 Cross-platform Persistent Storage:**
+  - Implementing a user-friendly solution to simulate persistent environment variables on **Linux/macOS**, such as:
+    - Writing to `.bashrc`, `.zshrc`, `.profile`, or systemd environment files.
+    - Using distro-specific methods (e.g., `~/.config/environment.d/` on systemd-based systems).

+- **📤 Import/Export Options:**
+  - Support for exporting environment variables to `.json` files.
+  - Ability to import environment variable sets from `.json` files for sharing, quick setup or backup.

 ## Troubleshooting

 ### Common Issues

-**"Access Denied" when editing User/Machine variables**
+**"Registry Access Denied" when editing Machine variables**
-- Run as Administrator on Windows
-- Machine scopes require elevated permissions
+- Run application as Administrator on Windows, Machine scopes require elevated permissions

 **Variables not appearing**
-- Restart the application to refresh the view
-- Check if variables exist in the correct scope
+- Switch to `All` scope in the drop-down and use full-text search to make sure your new variable was created in the correct scope
+- `Process` environment variables are **temporary** and will be deleted after you stop the application

 ## Get Involved